-If someone mentions the word recession or depression, one of the first things that comes to mind is deflation, wherein nominal prices decrease.
+If someone mentions the word recession or depression, one of the first things that may come to mind is deflation, wherein nominal prices decrease.
 For example, when a $1,000,000 house falls to $650,000.
 Less common is associating a recession with rising prices.

-When this happens in an economy, it’s called stagflation.
-This is a word that has gained relevance and popularity since generationally high inflation took hold following 2020-21.
+When this happens, it’s called stagflation, a word that has gained relevance and popularity since generationally high inflation took hold following 2020-21.

 Making Sense of Stagflation